 6. Click the box in the property grid to bring up the connection string dialog

 - Click Create/Check DB.
 If you use a new database, all tables and other database objects will be created automatically.
-If use an existing database, the connection will be verified.
+If using an existing database, the connection will be verified.

 - If you selected All during step #2, then most of your data storage will be occupied by the request/response bodies that are stored in the test log.
 You can reduce the amount of stored data by selecting one of the purge options: